mariascrs/mariascrs.github.io/_posts/2022-10-24-twinsmooths.md

 After running our *constant-range* variant of the CHM algorithm to obtain sufficient twin smooths of different bitsizes and smoothness $B$, we used the method described above to obtain SQISign parameters.
 I'll briefly list the *best* primes that we found for each NIST security level.
 Recall that for SQISign we only require a factor $T' \approx p^{3/2}$ of $p^2-1$ to be smooth, i.e., there may be some factors dividing $p^2-1$ that are not $B$-smooth.
 These *rough* factors will be displayed in **bold**.

+To see more primes for each NIST level, make sure to check out the full paper.

 **NIST-I Parameters:** The 254-bit prime $p = 2r^3-1$ with $r = 20461449125500374748856320$ has
     $$\begin{align*}
     p+1 &= 2^{46}\cdot 5^3 \cdot 13^3 \cdot 31^3 \cdot 73^3 \cdot 83^3 \cdot 103^3 \cdot 107^3 \cdot 137^3\cdot 239^3 \cdot 271^3 \cdot 523^3 \\